apifortress/apif-auto/README.md

 * The order of the optional arguments passed does not matter.
 * Remember, in a bash environment, anything that has a space in it needs to be wrapped in quotes.
 This goes for paths, filenames, etc.

+# POST-RECEIVE SCRIPT FOR GIT

+This Post-Receive script is meant to assist in the incopration of API Fortress in your Git workflow.
+Dropping the file into the **hooks** directory of your .git file will cause newly committed API Fortress test code to be pushed to the API Fortress platform.
+The '**test_directory**' key in the config.yml will let the scripts know which folder the tests themselves are located in.
+It will then watch for commits from this folder and push the appropriate code to the platform.